-According to the SIX website (data as at 26 January 2018), a total of 1,794 bonds (of which 1,013 were Swiss bonds denominated in Swiss francs, 645 were foreign bonds denominated in Swiss francs, and 136 bonds were not denominated in Swiss francs) were listed on SIX.
-In addition, over 2,100 bonds were admitted to trading in the international bonds segment.
-Of the total bonds listed or admitted to trading on SIX, there were 20 convertible bonds, 37 CoCos and 23 ABSs.
-Further, there exists an active market for unlisted bonds and privately placed debt securities.
-In addition, Switzerland is (among very few other countries) leading with respect to the issuance of regulatory capital debt securities.
-Further, there exists a very active structured products market.
+According to the SIX website (data as at 13 December 2018), a total of 1,485 bonds (of which 793 were Swiss bonds denominated in Swiss francs, 593 were foreign bonds denominated in Swiss francs, and 99 bonds were not denominated in Swiss francs) were listed on SIX.
+In addition, 1,770 bonds were admitted to trading in the international

 Statistics on the value added generated by the issuers of structured products in Switzerland are published by the Swiss Structured Products Association.
 The statistics take account of listed as well as unlisted structured products.
-The quarterly turnover in Q3 2017 was 64.7 billion Swiss francs (compared with 53.7 billion Swiss francs in Q3 2016), 57 per cent of which was generated by yield enhancement products, followed by leverage products (16 per cent) and capital protection products (14 per cent).
-Equities (48 per cent) and currencies (34 per cent) remain the most frequently used underlying assets.
-Unlisted products accounted for 71 per cent, representing a large majority of Swiss structured products.
-Around two-thirds of sales (65 per cent) are generated in the primary market, while transactions are almost exclusively executed on the secondary market (nearly 96 per cent).
-US dollars (48 per cent), euros (24 per cent) and Swiss francs (16 per cent) serve as the main currencies for Swiss structured products, comprising 89 per cent of sales.
+The quarterly turnover in Q3 2018 was 76 billion Swiss francs (compared with 64.7 billion Swiss francs in Q3 2016), 47 per cent of which was generated by yield-enhancement products, followed by leverage products (21 per cent) and capital protection products (15 per cent).
+Equities (53 per cent) and currencies (27 per cent) remain the most frequently used underlying assets.
+Unlisted products accounted for 67 per cent, representing a large majority of Swiss structured products.
+59 per cent of sales are generated in the primary market, while transactions are almost exclusively executed on the secondary market (nearly 96 per cent).
+US dollars (38 per cent), euros (32 per cent) and Swiss francs (16 per cent) serve as the main currencies for Swiss structured products, comprising 85 per cent of sales.

-15 What rules apply to the offering of such special debt securities?
+What rules apply to the offering of such special debt securities?
 Are there any accounting implications that the issuer should be aware of?